1.5 What is a certified archive?

 Certification shows a certain level of maturity and trustworthiness of an archive in handling the deposited data.
 While researchers can theoretically deposit their data anywhere, they should be made aware that the data is better curated and preserved in an archive that follows agreed community standards.

-You can find out more about trustworthiness and certification in Chapter 5 [in progress].
+You can find out more about trustworthiness and certification in Chapter 5.

 Find out more about your archive

-Here are some questions that you can ask yourself to learn more about your own archive
+Here are some questions that you can ask yourself to learn more about your archive

-• If your archive is certified, do you know who of your colleagues were involved in preparing the certification process?
+- If your archive is certified, do you know who of your colleagues was involved in the certification process?

 Expert tips